SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 3. You see the folder "webapp" and a couple of config files, which are not relevant for the webapp, but for the UI5 project, using BAS and Fiori Tools:
    * ui5.yaml with the variants -mock, -local and -deploy.
 Note the backend parameters.
    * xs-security.json contains the security profile of the application.
-You did not define in this example scopes, roles and attributes.
+You did not define the scopes, roles, and attributes in this example.
    * xs-app.json is used to configure the application routing.
-Note "welcomeFile": "/index.html",  and "source": "^(.*)$", with the cloud foundry service "html5-apps-repo-rt" and the "authenticationType": "xsuaa", which means user have to be authenticated (other option is "none").
+Note "welcomeFile": "/index.html", and "source": "^(.*)$", with the Cloud Foundry service "html5-apps-repo-rt" and the "authenticationType": "xsuaa", which means users have to be authenticated (other option is "none").
    * package.json mainly contains a couple of run configurations.
 Note the option **start-noflp**, which you have already used.

 **Examine the important files of your webapp**

 1. Open the webapp folder of your project.
-2. Open "index.html", thats your standard home page.
+2. Open "index.html", that's your standard home page.
 3. Open "manifest.json".
-Thats your app descriptor.  <br>
+That's your app descriptor.  <br>
-   The manifest.json file contains static information about the webapp.  <br>
+   The manifest.json file contains static information about the webapp.

-   It contains mainly the id of the application, the "dataSources" used and the `"routing": { ... } ` definition, which defines when your List.view.xml or Detail.view.xml will be called.<br>
+   It contains mainly the ID of the application, the "dataSources" used, and the "routing": { ... } definition, which defines when your List.view.xml or Detail.view.xml will be called.<br>
-   For example, you call the target "object" with the View "Detail", when you provide "Orders/{objectId}" in the URL. <br>
+   For example, you call the target "object" with the View "Detail" when you provide "Orders/{objectId}" in the URL. <br>
-   This configuration is ok for this tutorial, you can keep it.
+   This configuration is ok for this tutorial; you can keep it.

-4. Open the webapp folder **view**, and open **List.view.xml**. <br>
+5. Open the webapp folder **view**, and open **List.view.xml**. <br>

-    > Tip: You can search in BAS for your search text simply by pressing CTRL + F. Either in the Project folder or in the Editor.
+    > Tip: You can search in BAS for your search text simply by pressing CTRL + F., either in the Project folder or in the Editor.

-5. Check the items definition for the list.
-It will call the `/Orders` from Northwind (Concatenate with  Backend destination and Northwind Service URL to https://services.odata.org/V2/Northwind/Northwind.svc/Orders ).
+6. Check the items' definition for the list.
+It will call the `/Orders` endpoint from Northwind (Concatenated with the Backend destination and Northwind Service URL to https://services.odata.org/V2/Northwind/Northwind.svc/Orders).
    This is fine, you will keep it.

    ```